 Lineage: Mitsuyo Maeda > Carlos Gracie (senior) > Hélio Gracie > Francisco Mansor > Carlos Henrique > André “Negão” Terêncio > Hannette Staack

 - 1st Place IBJJF World Championship No-Gi (2007)

 - 1st Place CBJJ Brazilian Nationals (2003 brown)

 Hannette Staack Biography

-At the time when Hannette Staack started training with Terencio, she was still a very “raw” purple belt, with not much more then a good knowledge of the basics and ton of willpower.
+At the time when Hannette Staack started training with Terencio, she was still a very “raw” purple belt, with not much more than a good knowledge of the basics and ton of willpower.
 It was coach Andre that started to refine her training and her technique.
-Hannette’s first big moment came in 2002, when after five fights she won her first world championship in the women’s purple/brown/black belt combined division.
-Since then Hannette has fought every World Championship, taking six gold medals home in and establishing herself as one of the most tenacious and talented female grapplers in the history of jiu jitsu.
+Hannette’s first big moment came in 2002 when after five fights she won her first world championship in the women’s purple/brown/black belt combined division.
+Since then Hannette has fought every World Championship, taking six gold medals home in and establishing herself as one of the most tenacious and talented female grapplers in the history of jiu-jitsu.

 Most Memorable Match: her final of the ADCC absolute division in 2007 against Rosangela Conceição, which she won impressively by flying armbar.
 It was at this time that Hannette became internationally recognized, starting a new phase in her impressive career (See the fight at the bottom of this page).

 A great professor and one of the best Bjj practicioners/female athletes of all time!

 One of the nicest, most talented and knowledgable BJJ practitioners you will ever meet!

 Huge thanks for this post!
 It was just what I was looking for!